Joseloll/Jhook/README.md

 # To Do List
-- Added Proxy's To It
 - Fix Bugs
 - Make Cleaner Code
+- Added More To Spammer
+- Added 1 more thing to deleter

 # Contacts